Albatros C.I: Design and development

 The C.I was powered by a 150 hp Benz Bz.III or a 160 hp Mercedes D.III engine, which were both water-cooled six-cylinder inline engines, depending on availability.
 Aircraft flown by the Imperial German Navy were equipped with the 150 hp Rapp Rp III engine, as the service had been denied access to the preferred Benz or Mercedes engines.
 Despite attention paid by the design team to streamlining the aircraft in general, this was somewhat negated by the radiators.
 The majority of early aircraft had their radiators attached to the side of the fuselage, but this arrangement was substituted for on later-built C.Is, which instead used a radiator that was fitted to the centre-section of the upper wing's leading edge.

 During 1915, roughly 485 C.Is were ordered from Albatros while a further 88 C.Is were ordered from Luft-Fahrzeug-Gesellschaft (which used the trade name Roland for its aircraft).
 Furthermore, 56 C.Is were ordered from Albatros' Austro-Hungarian subsidiary Ostdeutsche Albatros Werke (OAW) for the Austro-Hungarian Aviation Troops.

-In 1917, in response to a growing demands for training its aircrew, the Luftstreitkräfte placed a series of very large orders for trainer aircraft, which included the C.I.
+In 1917, in response to growing demands for training its aircrew, the Luftstreitkräfte placed a series of very large orders for trainer aircraft, which included the C.I.
 The Bayerische Flugzeug-Werke (BFW) built the C.Ia, designed to be powered by the 180 hp Argus As III, while the C.Ib, powered by a Mercedes D.III, was built by Mercur Flugzeugbau.
 During August 1918, Albatros and Mercur received orders for a new trainer version, the C.If, with pneumatic springs replacing the rubber shock cords used in the aircraft's undercarriage owing to shortages of raw materials, although it unclear how many, if any, C.Ifs were completed.
 Improvements to the C.I resulted in the Albatros C.III which became the most prolific of the Albatros C-types.